Late Fees & Penalties to Avoid

 You are expected to review your bill monthly and pay amounts by the due date.

-Additionally, the following may apply to severely delinquent accounts:
+In Autumn 2023, collection efforts will be reinstated.
+At that time, the following may apply to severely delinquent accounts:

 - National credit reporting agencies may be notified.